 If you are targeting a local area, the most important schema we check for is LocalBusiness schema with your business category and Name, Address, and Phone number.

-Here’s a tool to determine the structured data on your web pages:
+Here’s a tool to validate the structured data on your web pages:

 https://validator.schema.org/